mountainkidai/MountainKidValley/README.md

 **Challenges We Aim to Solve**

-Education for everyone to become engineers at thinking.
+1.Education for everyone to become engineers at thinking.

-Support for startups and innovations / Inventions.
+2.Support for startups and innovations / Inventions.

-Environmental sustainability.
+3.Environmental sustainability.

-Rural employment and infrastructure.
+4.Rural employment and infrastructure.

-Nutrition and Healthy food for everybody.
+5.Nutrition and Healthy food for everybody.

-Farming tools for everyone to do organic farming at fingertips.
+6.Farming tools for everyone to do organic farming at fingertips.

-Modern Tools with AI & Blockchain to run Himachal Tourism and Startup Ecosystem.
+7.Modern Tools with AI & Blockchain to run Himachal Tourism and Startup Ecosystem.